duncanbradley/axis-extension/draft.md

 In this experiment, we explored the role of y-axis upper bounds in bar charts.
 We found that axes which extended beyond the plotted data were associated with greater magnitudes, compared to axes which terminated just above the plotted data.
 Axes change the appearance of plotted data, add visual cues to context, biasing interpretations of those values.

 On the whole, participants’ responded to truncated and extended charts with broadly similar approaches.
 Ratings tended to correspond to the proportion of the denominator taken up by the plotted values.
 For example, when plotted values roughly equalled 20% of the denominator value, markers were placed approximately at the scale’s 20% point.
 Yet, in some cases, truncated charts’ tall bars and lack of denominator were particularly influential, eliciting extreme ratings not replicated for extended charts.
-However, these extreme ratings were not the only difference between conditions.
-Even ratings below the visual analogue scale’s midpoint are influenced by axis upper bounds.
-This reveals a complex picture, with a strong bias in a minority of cases, and a subtle bias in a majority.
+This reveals a complex picture, with variation in the amount of bias observed.

 In the extended trials, denominator information was available through the text and the axis.
 Thus we cannot know which source (or sources) participants used to make their judgements.
-In the truncated trials, however, denominator information was only available through the text: the axis upper limit was bounded by the highest plotted value.
-In some of the truncated trials, we can see that this denominator information is used, since they follow approximately the bimodal pattern of the proportions of the data themselves.
-Despite following this pattern, they still exhibited a slight bias.
-This suggests that tall bars in truncated charts biased participants’ *calculation* of the percentage/judgements of proportion (could be behavioural rather than cognitive).
+In the truncated trials, however, denominator information was only available through the text: the axis upper limit did not exceed the highest plotted value.
+In some of the truncated trials, we can see that this denominator information is used, since they approximately follow the bimodal pattern of the proportions of the data themselves.
 However, in other trials, it seems that the denominator information was not used, with high ratings awarded in response to the high bars.
 This suggests the responses were driven purely by the appearance of the values.
 Participants may have assumed that the upper limit was the denominator.

 Inconsistency in responses to truncated charts indicates variation in their influence on magnitude judgements.
-Identifying the source of this variation is necessary for accurately predicting/understanding how these designs will influence viewers.
+Identifying the source of this variation is necessary for understanding how these designs will influence viewers.
 Experiment 2 seeks to understand this inconsistency.
 We hypothesise that the influence of the appearance of values in a visualisation will be affected by whether the upper limit is seen as the denominator or not.

 # Experiment 2